buptzhaoyu/Test/thesis_draft.md

 ### Data set discussion: ###

+The Data set I used in this study comes from http://mawi.wide.ad.jp/mawi/

+##### WIDE MAWI WorkingGroup #####
+> The MAWI (Measurement and Analysis on the WIDE Internet) Working Group is a working group that has carried out network traffic measurement, analysis, evaluation, and verification from the beginning of the WIDE Project.
+The WIDE Project carries out research activities through the use of the actual network, but simply operating the network alone does not qualify as research.
+Our goals are to make use of the knowledge gained through network operations, and to evaluate research results under the actual traffic.
+In other words, we evaluate whether the network behaves as it was designed, and learn from unexpected behaviors.
+Furthermore, if there is a problem, we seek out the cause and devise measures to solve the problem.
+However, it is very difficult to perform measurements at the site of operation, especially when in a trouble.
+Therefore, the MAWI Working Group was created to specialize in measurement and evaluation.
+Additionally, because some form of measurement is often required in any research, the MAWI WG plays a role to share measurement and analysis information across all working groups.

+The packet trace should be universal and representative.
+At the same time, it should also cover different protocols.
+MAWI captured all the traces from WIDE backbone.
+As we check the protocol breakdown of the packet trace, we can see that the trace includes packets of almost all kinds of common protocols.
+The IPv4 packets make up a large proportion of the whole trace and there are more than 50% packets of TCP protocol and some UDP/ICMP packets inside as well.
+The file size is 4344.48 MB and the number of packets is more than 64 million which is considerable enough to be taken as the data set.
+As for the privacy, the group also scrambles the addresses in order to provide anonymity.
+Therefore I choosed the packet trace from MAWI Working Group.

 ### `ipsumdump` & `tcpdump` comparison: ###

 Firstly I tried to use simple 'tcpdump' to aggregate the source IP addresses for the second use case.
 As we all know that 'tcpdump' is a conventional tool of printing out a description of the contents of packets on a network interface as well as reading from a trace file.
 Afterwards, I found a new linux tool called 'ipsumdump' which is specially used to aggregate IP addresses.
 Therefore, I wrote a script to compare their performance in order to know which one is better.